 The VSLA methodology has been around for a while.
-Used alone, it provides a great incentive for youth mobilization and economic citizenship development.
-For instance, it can spur savings culture and groups cohesion.
-The Village Savings & Loan (VSL) model is a self-managed and self-capitalized microfinance methodology having its members mobilize and intermediate local pools of investment finance that offers savings, insurance and credit services in markets outside the reach of formal financial institutions.
+Used alone, it provides a great incentive for community mobilization and economic citizenship development.
+For instance, it can spur savings culture and group cohesion.
+The Village Savings & Loan (VSLA) model is a self-managed and self-capitalized microfinance methodology having its members mobilize and intermediate local pools of investment finance that offers savings, insurance and credit services in markets outside the reach of formal financial institutions.
 The VSLAs have altered the development equation in marginalized communities worldwide by providing members with the means to cope up with emergencies, build capital and re-create social dynamics that support genuine self-reliance.

-Yet, it is time that youth need an effective and holistic platform to trigger their aspirations.
-The VSLA Plus model then adds unique features to the traditional model.
+Our VSLA model adds unique features to the traditional model.
 For instance, it adds savings for agriinputs to insure seasonal fluctuations.
 It sets minimal balance on interest earned incomes to ensure that no one group starts a new year with zero balance.
-More so, it provides a basis for strategic economic citizenship training such as entrepreneurship and life skills, financial literacy, and farming as a business.
-In such an integrated way, YEEP envisages that the VSLA Plus model will mobilize youth, equip them with relevant life, business, and political capabilities with which they can set their life goals, use their savings as instruments for income generation and investments, and engage with local leaders to voice their development concerns.
-These gains adds value to access to financial services and strong organizational and managerial capacities that VSLA offers to the poor.
+More so, it provides a basis for strategic economic citizenship training such as entrepreneurship and life skills, and farming as a business.
+In such an integrated way, MIGRATION PROJECT envisages that the VSLA model will mobilize beneficiary communities, equip them with relevant business management capabilities with which they can set their life goals and use their savings as instruments for income generation and investments.
+These gains add value to access to financial services and strong organizational and managerial capacities that VSLA offers to the poor.